Manifesto

 ~3 people or fewer maintain most critical projects

-It's about psychology and incentives.
-The free rider effect.
-The bystander problem.
-Invisible infrastructure that everyone depends on and nobody thinks about.
+Two forces keep open source underfunded.
+The free rider effect: when something is free and useful, rational actors use it without paying.
+The bystander problem: when many companies benefit, each assumes someone else will step up.
 Companies worth billions build their products on code maintained with the budget of a small NGO.
 The maintainers burn out, and nobody notices until something breaks.

 The name